zhanbei/uzbei.com/README.md

 - /an-implementation-of-expiration
 - /an-implementation-of-soft-deletion
 - /content-management-of-a-blog-site
+- /how-to
+	- /start-a-project

 ## Structure of Posts

 - An Implementation of Expiration
 - An Implementation of Soft Deletion
 - Content Management of a Blog Site
+- How to
+	- Start a Project